YellowJacketLinux/CPAN-RPM/README.md

 ### Module Provides

-In most cases, a perl module will be of the same version as the CPAN distribution it comes from.
+In most cases, a Perl module will be of the same version as the CPAN distribution it comes from.
 That can not however be assumed, sometimes they differ *even when there is only one module*.